aosabook/500lines/dagoba/chapter.md

 Each step in our program can have *state*, and ```query.state``` is a list of per-step state that index correlates with the list of steps in query.program.

 A *gremlin* is a creature that travels through the graph doing our bidding.
 They trace their heritage back to Tinkerpop's Blueprints, and the Gremlin and Pacer query languages.
 They remember where they've been and allow us to find answers to interesting questions.
+[TODO: rephrase to express surprise]

 Remember that query we wanted to answer?
 The one about Thor's second cousins once removed?
 We decided ```Thor.parents.parents.parents.children.children.children``` was a pretty good way of expressing that.
 Each ```parents``` or ```children``` instance is a step in our program.
 Each of those steps contains a reference to its *pipetype*, which is the function that performs that step's operation.